StreetCodeAcademy/programming-fundamentals/processing-variables/README.md

 ![Complimenting Beyonce with variables](img/compliment-beyonce-var.png)

+> Note: we're now on a newer version of processing where you can just do `println` instead of `System.out.println`

 Code can also be found in examples/compliment_beyonce if you want to try it yourself!

 There are a couple things happening here.
 On line 1, we declare a variable - this is the magic step.
 Let's unpack what this line is doing.